lilywang1988/eSIR/README.md

 [Song Lab](http://www.umich.edu/~songlab/)
 2020-05-14

 **Notice**: We add the US data (up to May 2nd, 2020) summarized from [JHU CSSE GitHub](https://github.com/CSSEGISandData/COVID-19) and [1Point3Acres](https://coronavirus.1point3acres.com).
 Only 41 states have complete recovery data.
 We thank [Kangping Yang](kangpiny@umich.edu) for helping us collect the recovery data from the web page.
+We will update the data every Friday evening.

 ``` r
 data("confirmed") # From JHU CSSE